How to Use Social Media in the Hospitality Industry the Right Way

 Make Booking as Easy as Possible

-Provide users the easy booking experience they want, without surprises or complex interfaces.
+Provide users with the easy booking experience they want, without surprises or complex interfaces.
 Users who encounter problems may feel discouraged and abandon the effort.

 In the hospitality industry, the user experience begins with the booking process.
-The simplest way to get someone started is to place a big, bright button on your Facebook page below your cover image where visitors can’t miss it.
+The simplest way to get someone started is to place a big, bright button on your Facebook page below your cover image so visitors can’t miss it.

 To provide a pleasant user experience, the booking process should be as fast and seamless as possible, not weighed down with slow page loads or long forms to fill out.
 Be sure to test the process thoroughly to eliminate glitches.